dkargin/maxr/plans.md

 1. Increase map resolution x3
-	- Fix compiler errors here and there
+	- Fix compiler errors here and there 			OK
+	- Fix the rendeding of anysize units
+		- fix sprite scaling, up to full size
+		- fix rendering of the underlay.
+Maybe we should bring here some sort of tiling generator
 	- Fix building process.
+		- fix selection of build position
+	- Replace all XML fields
+	- Make constructor 2x2
 	- Fix pathfinder to deal with increased map size
 	- Update unit sizes according to this change
 1. Lua AI in screeps style